KagemaNjoroge/ultimate_pos/README.md

 ## Ultimate Point of Sale (POS)

-A Point of Sale web app for businesses built with Python and Django.
+A minimalistic Point of Sale (POS) system for small businesses.
+It is a web-based application that allows you to manage your sales and inventory on the go.
+It is built with Django and Python.
-It embraces teeth over ease of use and simplicity over complexity.

 <div style="text-align: center"><a><img src="screenshots\dashboard.png" width="70%" alt="Ultimate POS Dashboard"/></a></div>
 <br></br>